 What is royal icing?

-If you google this question, what is royal icing, you get the following definition: hard white icing made from confectioners’ sugar and egg whites, typically used to decorate fruitcakes.
+If you google this question, you get the following definition: hard white icing made from confectioners’ sugar and egg whites, typically used to decorate fruitcakes.
 Fruitcakes?
-Royal icing has come a long way!
+This stuff has come a long way!

 What is the difference between buttercream icing and royal icing?